societe-generale/aikit/README.md

 python run_automl_titanic.py run -n 4
 ```

-To run the automl using 4 workers, the resul will be stored in the specify folder
+To run the automl using 4 workers, the results will be stored in the specified folder
 You can aggregate those result using:
 ```
 python run_automl_titanic.py result